Cyclokitty/100DaysOfCode2/log.md

 [coding dojo](https://github.com/Cyclokitty/codingDojo)

 ## Took some time off for some R+R. Then forgot to log my work.
-It was mostly algos.
+It was mostly algos

-# Day 15: June 2, 2017
+# Day 15: June 3, 2017

 A few days ago I found johnny-five.io -- a library that lets you program Arduinos and other boards with javascript!
 How fun!

 So, I picked up some more bits and pieces, and my Arduino kit and learned how to program leds, rgb leds, buzzers, and servos.

 Today, I made a cute little rolling robot.
 It was very easy and loads of fun.
 Next, more studying of the constructors in johnny-five and build some additions to my robot.

+#Day 16: June 5, 2017

+Back to work!
+Spent my study time today working some more on data structures.
+Reminded myself what Stacks and Queues are and how to make a basic stack function and queue function.

+Then, started in on linked lists with singly-linked list.
+More reading and writing tonight!